Scarlett Family Foundation

 - Application via online portal (September 15 - December 15)

-Grant Programs (Invitation Only)
+Grant Programmes (Invitation Only)

-Organizational grants align with three key initiatives:
+Organisational grants align with three key initiatives:

 Career Readiness

-Programs fostering career pathways and workplace skills.
+Programmes fostering career pathways and workplace skills.
 Grant recipients include: Communities in Schools TN, Conexión Américas, Equal Chance for Education, Girl Scouts of Middle TN, Jobs For America's Graduates TN, Junior Achievement of Middle TN, Nashville State Community College Foundation, SCORE, Teach for America Nashville, and Youth Villages.

 Literacy

 Initiatives improving reading proficiency and literacy rates.
-Grant recipients include: Adopt-A-Book Literacy Foundation, Big Brothers Big Sisters of Middle TN, Boys and Girls Clubs of Middle TN, Learning Matters, Nashville Adult Literacy Council, and United Way Nashville's Imagination Library program.
+Grant recipients include: Adopt-A-Book Literacy Foundation, Big Brothers Big Sisters of Middle TN, Boys and Girls Clubs of Middle TN, Learning Matters, Nashville Adult Literacy Council, and United Way Nashville's Imagination Library programme.

 Principal & Teacher Leadership (Talent)